 T.NATIVE This threat is countered by O.NATIVE which ensures that a Java Card applet can only access native methods indirectly that is, through an API.
-OE.APPLET also covers this threat by ensuring that no native applets shall be loaded in post-issuance.
+OE.CAP\FILE also covers this threat by ensuring that no CAP files containing native code shall be loaded in post-issuance.
 In addition to this, the bytecode verifier also prevents the program counter of an applet to jump into a piece of native code by confining the control flow to the currently executed method (OE.VERIFICATION).